wlonk/fvtt-r-maps/README.md

 ## How-to

- 1. Install `fvtt-r-maps`
+ 1. Install and enable `fvtt-r-maps`
     - Optionally, `advanced-drawing-tools` and `tokenmagic`.
  2. Make a scene for your r-map.
-I like to use a cork-board background.
+    - I like to use a cork-board background.
  3. Add tokens for your actors that you want to connect on the map.
-    - I like to put these tokens in little polaroid-picture frames.
-It adds to the a e s t h e t i c.
+    - I like to put these tokens in little polaroid-picture frames and rotate them randomly a few degrees left or right.
+It adds to the _aesthetic_.
  4. Give the players ownership permissions on any actors that they will need to move, or draw lines out from.
     - For some tables, this may be only their characters.
 For others, maybe this is everyone having ownership over everyone.
 Make the right call for your group and play needs!
+    - However, I will caution that you are likely to get the most ease-of-use out of making every token owned by every player.
+Perhaps you then lock things down later if you need, perhaps not, but at the time of drawing lines and moving things around, communism is the watchword!
- 5. To draw a line, select a token, then click-and-drag from somewhere on the *background* to your target.
-This is a flaw, but I'm still working out how to fix it.
+ 5. To draw a line, drag from one token you control to any other.
- 6. Optionally, once your lines are all set, the GM or any players with drawing permissions can add labels to them, or restyle them, or use `advanced-drawing-tools` to add some intermediate points in them and curve them.
+    - Optionally, once your lines are all set, the GM or any players with drawing permissions can add labels to them, or restyle them, or use `advanced-drawing-tools` to add some intermediate points in them and curve them.

 ## TODO